sdimakis/summeR-bootcamp-2023/content/authors/dimakis/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/sdimakis
-superuser: true
+superuser: fa
 user_groups:
-- Teaching Assistants
+- Instructor
 ---

-Sarah is a PhD student studying social psychology at the University of Oregon.
-She studies how people form moral character judgments of others and how those judgments change (or fail to change) over time.
+Sarah is a doctoral candidate studying social psychology at the University of Oregon.
+She is interested in how people form moral character judgments of others and how those judgments change (or fail to change) over time.